sopmac/time-zone-clocks/README.md

 Note: This needs the included version of the higcharts library and therefore will not work on pages that already include our core version.

-Include the required JavaScript from your HTML page
+Include the required JavaScript from your HTML page:

 ```html